Missael Rodríguez

-Missael Rodriguez Padilla (born February 9, 2003) is an American professional soccer player who plays as a forward who currently plays for MLS Next Pro club The Town FC.
+Missael Rodriguez Padilla (born February 9, 2003) is an American professional soccer player who plays as a forward who currently plays for MLS Next Pro club Sporting Kansas City II.

 Career

 Chicago Fire

 At the end of the 2017-18 season, Rodriguez joined the Chicago Fire academy, scoring 10 goals and registering 3 assists in 19 games for the under-15s.

 In 2021, Chicago signed him to the first team as a Homegrown Player.

 Rodriguez played 3 times for Chicago Fire during his early years at the club.
 Rodriguez made his official Chicago debut, starting in the 2-2 draw with Union Omaha, though they were knocked out by them on penalties.
 He made his only U.S. Open Cup game in 2023 in the 3-0 win against Chicago House AC, replacing Alonso Aceves.
 He made his Major League Soccer debut against CF Montréal, replacing Georgios Koutsias in the 3-0 win.

 Ahead of the 2024 Major League Soccer season, Rodriguez was loaned out to Union Omaha.
 He was waived from the club after returning from his loan at Omaha.